chankrrn/WRO-FE-YBR/mech/mech_README.md

           = 1.75:1
 ```

-This further increased torque multiplication.
+The final 16-tooth driver increases torque multiplication further.

-The additional reduction decreased theoretical maximum speed but improved:
+The additional reduction sacrifices theoretical maximum speed, but the resulting drivetrain provides more useful low-speed stability, acceleration control and steering authority for our autonomous vehicle.

-- acceleration,
-- low-speed stability,
-- control authority,
-- and precision.

-This became our final configuration.
+This became the final configuration.

 ---

-# 5.5 Differential
+## 5.5 Differential

-## LEGO Technic Differential Gear — 28 Teeth
+### LEGO Technic Differential Gear — 28 Teeth

 <img src="../other/DifferentialGear1.png" width="300">
 <img src="../other/DifferentialGear2.jpg" width="400">

-The LEGO Technic differential transfers power to both rear wheels while allowing them to rotate at different speeds during a turn.
+The LEGO Technic differential transfers power to both rear wheels while still allowing the two outputs to rotate at different speeds.

-This is important because the inside and outside wheels travel different distances when cornering.

-Without a differential, a rigidly connected rear axle would force both wheels to rotate at the same speed, increasing tire scrub and resistance.
+This is important because the inner and outer rear wheels travel different distances during a turn.
+If both rear wheels were locked to the same rotational speed, one wheel would need to slip or scrub across the field surface.

-The differential therefore provides:

-- smoother cornering,
-- reduced wheel scrub,
-- improved maneuverability,
-- and better compatibility with the automotive-style steering system.
+The differential therefore reduces unnecessary wheel scrub and resistance while improving maneuverability and compatibility with the automotive-style front steering geometry.

 ---

-# 5.6 Final Drivetrain Calculation
+## 5.6 Final Drivetrain Calculation

 <img src="models/Powertrains.png" width="800">

-The final drivetrain uses:
+The final external drivetrain uses:

 ```text
 Motor Output Gear = 16 teeth